 Cognitive behavioral therapy is one of the most effective forms of psychotherapy for anxiety disorders.
-Generally a short-term treatment, cognitive behavioral therapy focuses on teaching you specific skills to gradually return to the activities you have avoided because of anxiety.
+Generally a short-term treatment, cognitive behavioral therapy focuses on teaching you specific skills to gradually return to the activities you've avoided because of anxiety.
 Through this process, your symptoms improve as you build upon your initial success.

-Several different types of medications are used to treat anxiety disorders, including those below.
+Several types of medications are used to treat anxiety disorders, including those below.
 Talk with your doctor about benefits, risks and possible side effects.

 - Buspirone.
 An anti-anxiety medication called buspirone may be used on an ongoing basis.
 As with most antidepressants, it typically takes up to several weeks to become fully effective.